Guide for Authors

 Geochemical Perspectives uses three levels of heading:

-– BOLD CAPITALS (which will be formatted in colour by the typesetter)
+– BOLD CAPITALS size 16 pt (which will be formatted in colour by the typesetter)

-Bold normal (which will be formatted in colour by the typesetter)
+Bold normal size 12 pt (which will be formatted in colour by the typesetter)

-• Leave one empty line above and below any heading.
+• Leave one empty line above and below each heading.

-• Do not indent paragraphs (all paragraphs except for the first will be formatted appropriately by the typesetter).
+• Do not indent paragraphs (all paragraphs will be formatted appropriately by the typesetter).
 Leave one empty line between paragraphs.

 • Use standard SI units.
-In combination use units without punctuation but with appropriate spacing (leaving one space before the unit), thus: kJ mol-1, 25 °C.
+Use units without punctuation and with appropriate spacing (leaving one space between the unit and the quantity), thus: 7 kJ mol-1, 25 °C.

-We will follow the recommendations of the International Mineralogical Association as regards mineral nomenclature and the spelling of mineral names.
-See recommendations
+We follow the recommendations of the International Mineralogical Association regarding mineral nomenclature.
+See recommendations.

 Referencing style

 Citations may be made directly or parenthetically.
-Groups of references should be listed first alphabetically, then chronologically.
+Groups of references should be listed first chronologically, then alphabetically.

 • Single author: the author’s name (without initials, unless there is ambiguity) and the year of publication.
 Example: Smith, 2000.
 Example for parenthetical citation: (Smith, 2000) or « Smith (2000) suggested that… »